Improved, Deterministic Smoothing for L_1 Certified Robustness: Complete Certification Data on CIFAR-10 and ImageNet

 \section{Complete Certification Data on CIFAR-10 and ImageNet}

 We provide complete certification results for uniform additive noise, randomized SSN with independent noise, and DSSN, at all tested noise levels on both CIFAR-10 and ImageNet, using both standard and stability training.
 For CIFAR-10, see Figures \ref{fig:appendix_cifar_0}, \ref{fig:appendix_cifar_1}, \ref{fig:appendix_cifar_2}, and \ref{fig:appendix_cifar_3}.
 For ImageNet, see Figure \ref{fig:appendix_imagenet_0}.
-In Figure \ref{fig:time_per_appendix} we compare the time required to certify each image for DSSN and \citet{pmlr-v119-yang20c}'s uniform random noise method, on both datasets.